Mizuho's Stakeholders

 Mizuho's transactions with suppliers arise through orders for IT systems and purchases of goods and services.

-We maintain healthy and transparent relationships with suppliers in order to ensure mutual prosperity by treating them as business partners who provide us with the best quality and services.
-To maintain trust in the Mizuho brand, we ask suppliers to understand "The Mizuho Code of Conduct."
+We maintain healthy and transparent relationships with suppliers in order to ensure mutual growth by treating them as business partners who provide us with the best quality and services.

 In line with the principles of self–responsibility on which the market economic structure is premised, we compete in a fair, transparent, and free manner based on a strong sense of self–help and independence.